krishnancr/krishnancr.github.io/content/posts/2025-11-27-slang-performance-investigation.md

 ### Instruction Count Analysis

-I'll be honest—disassembling DXIL and analyzing instruction counts was well outside my usual comfort zone, but the performance gap was too significant to ignore, so I rolled up my sleeves and learned just enough to be dangerous.
+I'll be honest.
+Disassembling DXIL and analyzing instruction counts was well outside my usual comfort zone, but the performance gap was too significant to ignore, so I rolled up my sleeves and learned just enough to be dangerous.

 Using `dxc.exe -dumpbin` on both the native HLSL and Slang-generated DXIL files, I wrote some simple scripts to count specific instruction types.
 My assumption was that if Slang's backend was truly generating more efficient code, I should see fewer instructions in key categories.